 How do I make going to work something I look forward to?

 Reverse psychology is the name of the game.
 Your toxic boss criticises your work meaninglessly and you feel annoyed.
 Instead of grumbling, you should commend your manager for the observation made and show enthusiasm to do what was asked.

-Yes, this sounds irritating to do because you already loathe this person, but remember that the sole purpose for putting down your work was to make you feel bad, so if you express the complete opposite reaction, then it would mean your toxic manager’s efforts to hurt you have failed.
-The more often you show your manager that you are happy to do what you are told the less entertaining the endeavour becomes.
-Let’s face it, you would be making the change whichever way you choose to respond, so why not try this strategy to put the senseless criticisms to an end.
+Yes, this sounds irritating to do because you already loathe this person.
+But, remember that the sole purpose for putting down your work was to make you feel bad.
+If you react opposite to the one expected, then your toxic manager’s efforts to hurt you have failed.
+The more often you show your manager that you are happy to do what you are told the less entertaining it becomes.
+Let’s face it, you would be making the change whichever way you choose to respond.
+So, why not try this strategy to put the senseless criticisms to an end.

-In another instance, it’s your birthday and you are excited to leave work at the end of your shift to start celebrating, but you are asked to stay back and do extra duties.
-While in your head you are planning the perfect murder of your toxic boss, how about saying, “Thank you, for allowing me this opportunity to make extra money on my birthday working overtime.”
+In another instance, say it’s your birthday and you are excited to leave work to start celebrating.
+But, you are asked to stay back and do extra duties.
+Instead of planning the perfect murder of your toxic boss, how about saying, “Thank you, for allowing me this opportunity.
+I would love to make extra money working overtime.”
 Again, whether you take our advice or you moan and groan for the rest of the evening, you are still going to do the work.
 So how about annoying your manager by spoiling the purpose intended when you were given the task.

 Yes, being positive is the solution to your ordeal at work.
 No, it’s not about being a pushover or being a sarcastic pest.
 Being positive means making the best out of every situation by looking for a positive way to deal with it.
 Before you make the best out of your job ask yourself if you are being positive, a pushover, or just sarcastic.